the-spyke/undercut/README.md

 ( source + pipeline = Iterable )
 ```

 If `source` items are **not** available at the moment of execution, we have to process items as they appear.
 We can do this by *pushing* items into a `Push Line`.
-It is created by combining a `pipeline` and a `target` into an `Observer`. `Observers` are convenient in use cases like reacting on a button click and me be passed around or used by several sources.
+It is created by combining a `pipeline` and a `target` into an `Observer`. `Observers` are convenient in use cases like reacting on a button click and may be passed around or used by several producers.

 ```text
 Push line -- push items into an Observer